agiliq/apistar-polls-tutorial/README.md

 **test_app.py:** Apistar comes well equipped with the TDD (Test Driven Development)

-**Note** We will be making some new files as per our requirement further.
+**Note** We will be creating some new files as per our requirement further.
 Like models.py for db related stuff.

 # Run Project